Levantosina/DataVisualization/README.md

-# Data Visualization  From the "ThingSpeak" service.
+# Data Visualization  From The "ThingSpeak" Service.